VartanyanE/readMe/README.md

 ## Usage

-Must be in markdown and contain an image
+Must be able to run on the command line

 ## License